-It’s worth saying here that no woman should ever feel pressured to choose reconstruction.
+No woman should ever feel pressured to choose reconstruction.
 Some women choose it.
 Some do not.
 Some wait a while.
-Never choose it unless it’s something you truly want to do.
+Never choose it unless it’s something YOU truly want to do.
 This is about you.

 Do not choose based on what the plastic surgeon sitting in front of you has experience doing.
 Your needs might be best met elsewhere.
 Get a second opinion if at all possible.
 And of course, ask questions over and over until you understand things as much as possible.